barbagroup/teaching-materials/git/00-GettingStarted.md

 code because most code is written and improved through incremental changes.
-Version control allows us to compare newer versions of code with older versions, and investigate when certain changes were made that may have caused the code to malfunction. `git` is a one such version control software, which was created by Linus Torvalds to help with writing the Linux kernel.
+Version control allows us to compare newer versions of code with older versions, and investigate when certain changes were made that may have caused the code to malfunction.
+Git is a one such version control software, which was created by Linus Torvalds to help with writing the Linux kernel.

 Version control systems store files in a directory known as a repository.
 Apart from the files, a repository also contains information about the history of each file, and all the edits that were made.
-In this tutorial, we will learn how to create a `git` repository, add files to it, make changes to those files, and record the history of those changes.
+In this tutorial, we will learn how to create a Git repository, add files to it, make changes to those files, and record the history of those changes.

-Creating a `git` repository
+Creating a Git repository
 ---------------------------

 We first start with some new code in a folder.
 Create a folder and add a Python